7.30pm: Armstrong Hall Community Engagement Meeting

 The building is also home to the Town Council's Tourist Information Centre, South Gloucestershire Citizen's Advice Bureau, Thornbury and District Volunteer Link, and Thornbury Pensioners' Drop in Centre.

 The Council has 16 members, each elected for four years.
-The town is divided into four wards: Central, South, North-East and North-West, and each ward has four Councillors.
+The town is divided into five wards: one of which has four councillors and the others 3.
 The Chairman of the Council, who is also Town Mayor, is elected by members each May.

-Councillors serve on four committees: Town Development, Playing Fields and Cemetery, Environment and Finance and Policy - each of these submits reports and recommendations to full Council.
+Councillors serve on six committees: Outdoor Spaces, Planning and Town Development, Finance & Policy, Staffing, Buildings sub committee and Youth sub committee.
+Each of these submits reports and recommendations to full Council.

 Known locally as the Thornbury Town Trust, this is a Registered Charity with seven trustees, three nominated by the Council.
 It helps organisations, groups and individuals in Thornbury.